Handbook

 Describe how the school will build capacity for parental involvement including how parents will be encouraged to become equal partners in the education of their children.
 (See ESSA Sec 1116, requirements for building capacity in parental involvement.)
 To ensure effective involvement of parents and to support a partnership among the school, parents, and the community to improve student academic achievement, our school: Shall to the extent feasible and appropriate, coordinate and integrate parent involvement programs and activities with other federal programs, and conduct other activities, such as parent resource centers, that encourage and support parents in more fully participating in the education of their children.

-Oliver Elementary will utilize the services provided by the district’s Parental Involvement Specialist.
-The Parental Involvement Specialist will organize workshops geared toward helping parents formulate a plan to ensure the success of their child/children.
-The district’s Parental Involvement Specialist will meet with parents to discuss the needs of students.
 Parent representative(s) are involved in developing the Parental Involvement Plan and the Continuous Improvement Plan.
 The school will also encourage parents to participate in the education of their children by providing a welcome letter to parents with opportunities for involvement identified, such as reading to their child’s class, volunteering in the classroom, helping in the media center or gym, etc.

 The school also provides a resource center, located in the front office, which is accessible to parents and family members.
 Information and resource materials are provided in the resource center.
 The school will link parents to programs and resources within the community that provide family support services such as: Helping Families Initiative, East Alabama Mental Health, and 211 (access to community resources).